Call for Nominations: 2019-2021 AFSA Governing Board

-Please direct questions regarding this issue to Sharon Papp, General Counsel, by email: email@example.com.
-All other election-related queries should be addressed to the Committee on Elections by email: firstname.lastname@example.org.
+Please direct questions regarding this issue to Sharon Papp, General Counsel, by email: PappS@state.gov.
+All other election-related queries should be addressed to the Committee on Elections by email at firstname.lastname@example.org.

 Accepting a Nomination

-- All active-duty candidates accepting a nomination must identify the position or positions they have filled for the past two years by completing the Nomination Acceptance Form.
-All active-duty candidates not seeking a full-time AFSA position (President, State VP, USAID VP, FCS VP, FAS VP) must also identify the department/agency position they will be serving in beginning on July 15, 2017, when the Governing Board takes office.
+- All candidates accepting a nomination must identify the position or positions they have filled for the past two years prior to accepting the nomination.
+All candidates not seeking a full-time AFSA position (President, State VP, USAID VP, FCS VP, FAS VP) must also identify the agency position they will be serving in beginning on July 15, 2019, when the Board takes office.
 This information is necessary to ensure compliance with section 1017(e) of the Foreign Service Act.

 - Campaign Statements.
 All candidates will be given the opportunity to submit campaign statements for dissemination to AFSA members with the election ballots.
-Further information regarding such statements and editorial deadlines is contained in the “Instructions to Candidates,” which will be posted by the Elections Committee on the AFSA website (www.afsa.org/elections) by January 3, 2017.
+Further information regarding such statements and editorial deadlines will be contained in the “Instructions to Candidates,” which will be posted by the Committee on Elections at www.afsa.org/elections by Dec.
+14, 2018.

 - Supplementary Statements.
 Should candidates wish to mail supplementary statements to the membership, AFSA will make its membership mailing list or address labels available to the candidate upon request and at their expense.
 Further information on this and other campaign procedures will be included in the “Instructions to Candidates” mentioned above.

 - Other Methods of Communication.
-Department of Labor requirements prohibit individuals from using government resources (including government email accounts) to campaign for AFSA positions.
-Candidates will be able to participate in the online AFSA Community Open Forum from their personal computers/devices during non-working hours.
-This online forum will be open to all members for whom AFSA has a valid personal email address.
+Department of Labor requirements prohibit individuals from using government or employer resources (including email accounts) to campaign for AFSA positions.

-Ballots will be distributed on or about April 17, 2017, to each individual who is a regular AFSA member as of March 17, 2017.
+Ballots will be distributed on or about April 28, 2019, to each regular AFSA member as of March 28, 2019.
 Candidates or their representatives may observe the ballot distribution process if they so desire.
-Each member may cast one vote for president, secretary, and treasurer, as well as, one vote for a constituency vice president and each representative position in the member’s constituency.
+Each member may cast one vote for President, Secretary, Treasurer and, in addition, one vote for a constituency Vice President and each Representative position in the member’s constituency.

 Vote Counting and Announcement of Results

-On or about June 8, 2017, the Elections Committee will oversee the ballot tabulation and declare elected the candidate receiving the greatest number of votes for each position.
+On or about June 12, 2019, the Committee on Elections will oversee ballot tabulation and declare elected the candidate receiving the greatest number of votes for each position.
 Candidates or their representatives may be present during the tally and may challenge the validity of any vote or the eligibility of any voter.
 The committee will inform candidates individually of the election results by the swiftest possible means and will publish the names of all elected candidates in the next issue of The Foreign Service Journal.
-The elected candidates will take office on July 15, 2017, as per the bylaws.
+Elected candidates will take office on July 15, 2019, as provided in the bylaws.

-The Committee on Elections and supporting staff members may be reached at email@example.com.
+The Committee on Election members and supporting staff members may be reached at email@example.com.